 Notation “R” indicates eastbound at Yangon railway station, thus in anticlockwise direction, and “L” is the opposite direction.

 » How to Get to Station of Yangon Circular Train?

 The highly-recommended place to board is at Yangon’s downtown train station of Pansodan and Bogyoke Aung San Roads.
-For the circle train, you may have to buy tickets from person (or via a travel agency) on platform 7.
+For the Yangon circle line, you may have to buy tickets in person (or via a travel agency) on platform 7.
 Enter via the east entrance, at the peak of Pansodan Bridge and head straight down the stairs through the gates, and onto the platform.
 The very friendly train station manager awaiting in his small booth can speak decent English, show him your ticket and then receive his accurate instructions on how to board.

 Hope that the post will be an useful travel handbook for you to enjoy a nice Yangon Circular Train tour!

 Please fill up the below question form if you need any further information or assistance.
 We are willing to send you our answers within 24 hours and provide you necessary documents if require.